IsaacDynamo/starship-svn/README.md

 blacklisted.

 If your branch named folder is not a direct child of 'branches' or 'tags' the inbetween folders can be blacklisted.
-The algorithm continues to scans right for a branch name until a non blacklisted folder name is found.
+The algorithm continues to consider deeper folders as the branch name until a non blacklisted folder name is found.

 ## Install